 - License and VIN Scanning: Easily save customer info by scanning their license and car’s VIN number.

-- DMS Integration: Gain access to major DMS providers for up-to-date purchasing insights.
+- DMS Integration: Gain access to major dealer management system (DMS) providers for up-to-date purchasing insights.

 - Enterprise Management: Dealership chains can manage and leverage inventory at individual locations.